 George: I told you we are famous inventors.
 Thomas Edison, dear boy!

-Kramer: Yeah and I invented the first dirigible.
+Kramer: Yeah and I invented dirigible technology.

 George: What is a dirigible?